Do You Need a Lawyer to Get a Divorce in Ontario?

-What is the negative effects of divorce?
+What are the negative effects of divorce?

-Divorce has a large societal ripple effect; it affects more than just the transitioning family; its tentacles and consequences are far-reaching.
+Divorce has a large societal ripple effect; it affects more than just the transitioning family; its consequences are far-reaching.
 There are hard costs that can be measured in cash, as well as soft costs that can be documented through research – as well as unquantifiable social costs.

 The consequences of parenting challenges following a divorce can be severe and long-lasting.
-Maintaining relationships with their children as they grow older and into adolescence when peers are sometimes more essential than parent time, is a challenge for some parents.
+Maintaining relationships with their children as they grow older and into adolescence when peers are sometimes more important than parent time, is a challenge for some parents.

 Divorce has ramifications that go beyond financial.
 It’s about the people, not just the procedure, and how it affects them.